The Loewner-Kufarev Energy and Foliations by Weil-Petersson Quasicircles: Introduction

 where $\phi_t^0 \in \mc E_0(\m D)$ is the zero-trace part of the function $\phi_t=\phi \circ f_t$ (so that $\phi_t - \phi_t^0$ is harmonic).
 See Corollary~\ref{cor:ortho_decomp_formula}.

 \begin{rem} If $\rho$ is smooth and $t$ is fixed, the function $\theta \mapsto \iota[\phi](\t,t)$ can be interpreted as the inward pointing normal derivative in $\m D$ at $e^{i\t}$ applied to $\phi_t^0$.
 The foliation disintegration isometry is closely related to the ``Hadamard operators'' considered in \cite{Haakan_GFF} in a $C^2$-smooth and strictly monotone setting, see Section~\ref{sec:hadamard} for further discussion.
 Here, we consider chord-arc foliations which in general have leaves that are not $C^1$, and are not even locally Lipschitz graphs.
-Moreover, $t\mapsto \g_t$ is only continuous and not strictly monotone.
-Theorem~\ref{thm:intro_isom} allows us to work under such rather weak regularity assumptions and this level of generality is needed in order to include Weil-Petersson quasicircles and to obtain optimal statements as in Theorem~\ref{thm:main0} and Theorem~\ref{thm:main}.
-While not needed in this paper, the conclusions of Theorem~\ref{thm:intro_isom} hold under even weaker regularity assumptions on the interfaces of the evolution.
-We will discuss this elsewhere. \end{rem}
+Moreover, $t\mapsto \g_t$ is only continuous and monotone but not strictly monotone.
+Theorem~\ref{thm:intro_isom} allows us to work under weak regularity assumptions and this level of generality is needed in order to include Weil--Petersson quasicircles and to obtain the equivalence in Theorem~\ref{thm:main0} and Theorem~\ref{thm:main}. \end{rem}

 \begin{rem} By considering the Gaussian measures associated to the Hilbert spaces $\mc E_0(\m D)$ and $L^2(2\rho)$, Theorem~\ref{thm:intro_isom} immediately entails a decomposition of the Dirichlet Gaussian free field on $\m D$ into white-noise on the cylinder $S^1 \times \m R_+$ weighted by $2\rho$, generalizing the main result of \cite{Haakan_GFF}. \end{rem}